moyela/caeser_cipher_encryption/README.md

 # Caeser Cipher Encryptor

-This program was developed to introduce basic software encryption concepts to students learning basic comupter science.
+This program was developed to introduce basic software encryption concepts to children or students learning basic comupter science.
 It runs on Ruby version 3.2.2 on Rails 7.1.2

 To run this program locally, download the code with a local sample and install Ruby and Rails.